rrooggiieerr/homeassistant-benqprojector/README.md

 ## Introduction

-Home Assistant integration that supports sending commands to BenQ projectors over the serial interface or serial to network bridges like [esp-link](https://github.com/jeelabs/esp-link).
+Home Assistant integration that supports sending commands to BenQ projectors over the serial or network interface including serial to network bridges like [esp-link](https://github.com/jeelabs/esp-link).

 <img src="https://raw.githubusercontent.com/rrooggiieerr/homeassistant-benqprojector/main/Screenshot%201b.png" style="width: 50%"/>

 BenQ projectors and flat panels with a serial port can support one of three protocols.
 This plugin supports projectors which are of the L, P, T, W and X series but probably also others.

-## Hardware

-I'm using a generic serial to USB converter to connect to my projector.
-The projector has a male DB9 connector, thus you need a female conector on your USB converter.

 ## Features

-* Connects to a BenQ projector over serial and serial to network bridge
+* Connects to a BenQ projector over serial or network interface
 * Sending commands to projectors
 * Reading the projector status
 * Uses asynchronous IO